osienka/NLP_Final_Project/README.md

 If you don't have your own images you can use this one to check if everything is working.
 Outside of this package are also added two other .ipynb files.
 The "The_model.ipynb" file contain code that I used to create model.h5.
-The "Evaluation.ipynb" file contains evaluation of model with graphs and short comments.
+It also contains some evaluation of the model with graphs and comments.
+Please use it as a colab or jupyter notebook.